Money Type

 Goals

-1. Precision: Allow handling of monetary amounts without loss of precision.
-This is achieved by using the Decimal type to represent amounts.
-Decimals do not suffer from the (potentially) imprecise representations that make floating point numbers inappropriate as a carrier for monetary amounts.
+type to represent amounts.
+Decimals do not suffer from the (potentially) imprecise representations that make floating point numbers inappropriate as a carrier for monetary amounts. - Type safety: Disallow arithmetical operations between monetary amounts of different currencies.
+This is achieved by making the concrete money type (

-3. Yet we must be flexible in allowing dynamic creation of concrete monetary amounts, and allowing collections that contain monetary amounts of varying currencies.
-This is achieved through the Money protocol.
+) generic over its currency, enabling compiler level support when dealing with money types. - Yet we must be flexible in allowing dynamic creation of concrete monetary amounts, and allowing collections that contain monetary amounts of varying currencies.
+This is achieved through the

-4. Convenience: Working with monetary amounts should be as easy as working with built-in number types.
+protocol. - Convenience: Working with monetary amounts should be as easy as working with built-in number types.
 This is achieved by adding provisions that facilitate day-to-day needs when dealing with monetary amounts.

 Implementation